petermarshall878/dev-fundamentals/HackerYou.md

 It’s an interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document.
 It's a great example because you have lots of one-to-many relationships.

+Let's look at how this data structure can be defined, and then similarly, we'll compare behaviour using our picture album compared to how we saw it behave with the array and linked list.

 ![simple DOM example](https://snipcademy.com/code/img/tutorials/javascript/dom.svg "Simple DOM")